AlexanderMakarov/am-budget-view/README.md

 # AM BudgetView
 Local tool to investigate your expenses and incomes by bank transactions.

-Was renamed from [aggregate-inecobank-statement](https://github.com/AlexanderMakarov/aggregate-inecobank-statement) after new features were added.
+Was renamed from [aggregate-inecobank-statement](https://github.com/AlexanderMakarov/aggregate-inecobank-statement) after new banks and features were added.

 ----